sflavelle/writing/Begin Again/Chapters/Part 3/06 Your New Frame of Mind/1 The Hand.md

 The first indication that someone had entered the bathroom was a single tentacle reaching in, to gently brush over her body.
 She stiffened and snapped toward the intruder, only to notice the vague shape of her captive and companion behind the mist.
 "Oh.
 Morning."

 "Good morning, my dear," came Octavio's voice from the other side of the steam cloud.
-"Sleep well, my dear?"
+"Sleep well?"

 "... considering the circumstances, I suppose."